Maarc/ansible-role-redhat-jboss-eap/README.md

 Dependencies
 ------------

-The "rh-jboss-common" role is required.
+The "Maarc.rh-jboss-common" role is required.
 It could be imported as follows:

+    ansible-galaxy install Maarc.rh-jboss-common -p roles

+or

     ansible-galaxy install -r requirements.yml -p roles